Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 See ClearPoint Strategy in action!
 Click here to watch a quick DEMO on the software

-Customer Service
+Customer Intimacy

 1. Great customer service: Defining what great customer service means in your organization is a way to set the standard and communicate internally.
-For example, hone in on whether you want to provide one-touch resolution or proactive support, or whether you’re focused on phone support or on-site support.
+For example, home in on whether you want to provide one-touch resolution or proactive support, or whether you’re focused on phone support or on-site support.

 3. Invest in customer management: This objective is typically used when your strategy is to focus more on your customer management processes than you have in the past.